 As you think through these questions, it will help to talk out your answers with a coach or other trusted person, or to journal them.
 Externalizing your thoughts in this way will help provide clarity and bring out new insights.

-Route to challenging conversations: Where are we starting from?
+Step 1.
+Where are we starting from?

 To start, get clear on the issue you’re trying to address.